sahwar/Bulogos/A-Modest-Proposal_true-initFreedom-vZ1777-fuck-systemd+update-to-Linux-FHS-and-home-dir-management.md

 combos of 'FHS-alternatives + init-scripts (& /home/ dir(rectory) management mechanisms also added there - like with the 2020 `systemd` bloatware hacks that we are seeing being added in...)'.
 That .sh script must also utilize quotes in the absolute/relative filepath (re)translation mechanism that it represents - so as to avoid any CLI problems due to filepaths including non-standard or not-okay text characters (like whitespaces, tabs, Unicode characters, non-printable ASCII control characters, etc.)...

 The last four pieces of recommended advice is to ensure backward(s)-compatibility and forward(s)-compatibility!!!

+POSSIBLE CAVEATS:
+* Can this kernel module load before the init script itself?
+* Performance metrics in comparison to systemd and other init scripts from http://initfreedom.org , etc.
+* Implement this as a small linux kernel module with an editable .conf/.sh script OR hardcore it into the Linux FHS???
+* Is it a good idea to consider at all?
+If it is implemented, what are some possible problems beside synchronous vs. asynchronous, and parallelism & parallel computing, and how it plays with process scheduling and background processes and active foreground processes, easy of use as an editable .conf/.sh script or a C-script, all with a default read-only original copy existing beside the used rwx active editable copy, etc. Do I even know what the fuck I am trying to say with all this??? 😅🤣 Are you at least not mildly interested and are you not at least mildly entertained by reading all of this spaghetti-code-like idea that I pulled out of my ass because systemd has gone too far and so they forked Debian as http://devuan.org ? 🤣 Do you not like MX Linux, ArtiX Linux, Debian/Ubuntu/Linux Mint, ArchLinux, Gentoo, Slackware, SliTaZ Linux, Puppy Linux (Ubuntu/Debian-based editions) & EasyOS, MinimalLinuxLive, LFS, BusyBox/Hairloom toolkit, etc.?
+When will we get a subcommand to 'LC=bg_BG_variant009.UTF8' each of our CLI commands' `man` and `info` pages? 😅

 ## Relevant hyperlinks/references: